Hanbok: Danchu

-Other than fabric strings, danchu (buttons) were also used.
+Danchu (buttons) can also be used as an alternative to goreum.

 There are many types of danchu.
-One example is the Maedeup-danchu which were often used to keep symmetrical collars together in the front and used for practical uses on military uniforms and court uniforms.
-They have long horizontal lines on either side like Manchurian buttons or looked like a ball and lasso.
-Magoja-danchu are often big decorative metal, gems or stones buttons usually on Jokki (vest).
+One example is the maedeup-danchu which was often used to keep symmetrical collars together in the front and used for practical uses on military uniforms and court uniforms.
+They have long horizontal lines on either side like Manchurian buttons or look like a ball and lasso.
+Magoja-danchu are often big decorative metal, gems or stones buttons usually on jjokki (vest).